mmennis/SymfonyPetClinic/README.md

 This is an implementation of the Spring Framework PetClinic demo application.
 It uses The Php Symfony 2.0 framework.

+Symfony 2.0 is a significant upgrade to the Symfony framework and parts of the framework are being adopted for larger projects like Drupal.
+The choice for our testing was based on the fact that the models are lazy-loaded by default unlike other PHP frameworks which is useful for certain aspects of our testing.

 1) Prerequisites
 ----------------